When AI Safety Becomes a Supply Chain

 Summers in Newcastle

-Some of my favorite summer memories are from Newcastle, Maine.
+Some of my favorite summer memories were spent in Newcastle, Maine.

-We went seal-watching in a rowboat, drifting quietly while gray heads surfaced and vanished again.
-We jumped from the bridge into the river, timing our entry between cars and laughter.
-There was a rope swing tied high in a tree, the large knot polished smooth by years of sitting.
+We went seal-watching in a rowboat, drifting quietly while gray heads nearby surfaced and then vanished again.
+We jumped from the local bridge into the river, timing our entry between cars and laughter.
+There was a rope swing tied high in a tree, its large knot polished smooth by years of sitting.
 You’d run, grab on, arc out over the water, and let go at the highest point.

 I also watched my daring cousin and his friend dive from nearby cliffs, all confidence and bravado and joy.